 The content of a class notice is subject to court approval.
 (Cal.
 Rules of Court, rule 3.769(f).)
-The notice must contain an explanation of the proposed settlement and procedures for class members to follow in filing written objections to it and in arranging to appear at the settlement hearing and state any objections to the proposed settlement.
+"The notice must contain an explanation of the proposed settlement and procedures for class members to follow in filing written objections to it and in arranging to appear at the settlement hearing and state any objections to the proposed settlement."
 (Ibid.)
-In determining the manner of the notice, the court must consider: (1) The interests of the class; (2) The type of relief requested; (3) The stake of the individual class members; (4) The cost of notifying class members; (5) The resources of the parties; (6) The possible prejudice to class members who do not receive notice; and (7) The res judicata effect on class members.
+In determining the manner of the notice, the court must consider: "(1) The interests of the class; (2) The type of relief requested; (3) The stake of the individual class members; (4) The cost of notifying class members; (5) The resources of the parties; (6) The possible prejudice to class members who do not receive notice; and (7) The res judicata effect on class members."
 (Cal.
 Rules of Court, rule 3.766(e).)

 Here, the notice describes the lawsuit, explains the settlement, and instructs class members that they may opt out of the settlement or object.
 The gross settlement amount and estimated deductions are provided.
-Class members are informed of their qualifying workweeks as reflected in Defendant s records and whether they are a member of the AWS Subclass, and are instructed how to dispute this information.
 Class members are given 45 days to request exclusion from the class or submit a written objection to the settlement.
-The notice informs class members that they may appear at the final fairness hearing to make an oral objection without filing a written objection.
+The notice directs class members that they may appear at the final fairness hearing to make an oral objection without filing a written objection.
+Class members' estimated settlement payments and workweek information are provided on a separate Workweek Dispute Form.
+Notice will be provided in both English and Spanish.

-The form of notice is generally adequate, but it must be updated to reflect the correct amount of administrative fees that will be requested, and the updated net settlement amount.
-The notice must also be modified so that class members estimated payments and workweek information is displayed in bold within a box set off from the rest of the text on the first page of the notice.
-And it must instruct class members that they may request to be excluded from the class by simply providing their name, without the need to provide their Social Security Number or other identifying information.
+The form of notice is generally adequate, but the opt-out form must be modified to instruct class members that they may request to be excluded from the class by simply providing their name, without the need to provide their Social Security number, contact information, or other identifying information.
+The notice must also be modified so that class members' estimated payments and workweek information is displayed in bold within a box set off from the rest of the text on the first page of the notice.